Paul Des Jardien: Early years and college

-Des Jardien was born in Coffeyville, Kansas and moved to Chicago as a child.
+Des Jardien was born in Coffeyville, Kansas and moved to Chicago when he was a child.
 He attended Chicago's Wendell Phillips Academy High School before enrolling at the University of Chicago, where he played on the Chicago Maroons' football, baseball, basketball, and track and field teams.
 He earned 12 varsity letters, played on Western Conference championship teams in both football and baseball, and became known as one of the best all-around athletes ever produced by the University of Chicago.
 While attending the University of Chicago, Des Jardien was 6 feet, 5 inches tall and weighed 190 pounds; his teammates called him "Shorty."

-In baseball Des Jardien was a pitcher, but also played at first and third base.
+In baseball, Des Jardien was a pitcher, but also played at first and third base.
 The University of Chicago Magazine wrote: "Des Jardien at third base fields well, and adds strength by his spirit.
 All in all, the tall young man is one of the most excellent athletes Chicago has had in years."
-In May 1914 he threw a no-hitters and struck out 14 Iowa Hawkeyes batters in a game.
+In May 1914, he threw a no-hitters and struck out 14 Iowa Hawkeyes batters in a game.

 Des Jardien gained his greatest fame playing at the center position for Amos Alonzo Stagg's Chicago Maroons football teams from 1912 to 1914.
 Des Jardien played at the center position on both offense and defense, was considered "the mainstay of his team on defense," and was also known for his ability as a long punter.
 During Des Jardien's three years as Chicago's center, the Maroons compiled a record of 17–3–1, including an undefeated 7–0 record and Western Conference championship in 1913.

 After his sophomore year in 1912, Des Jardien was selected as a first-team All-Western player.
 Stagg praised Des Jardien as a "spectacular" player and "as flashy a center as I have seen in many years."
 In naming Des Jardien to his All-Western team in 1912, E.C.
 Patterson in Collier's wrote: "Des Jardien is not great of bulk, at least not horizontally.
 He is tall and rangy and remarkably active.
 His usefulness is accentuated when it is seen that some of Coach Stagg's forward pass tricks center around him."

 In his junior and senior years of 1913 and 1914, Des Jardien was selected as a first-team All-American.
 He was also chosen by his teammates as the captain of the 1914 football team.
-In 1914 Walter Camp wrote about Des Jardien, calling him "[...] the best center in the country — steady, reliable, absolutely dependable for his share of line work on attack, and a power on defense."
+In 1914, Walter Camp wrote about Des Jardien, calling him "[...] the best center in the country — steady, reliable, absolutely dependable for his share of line work on attack, and a power on defense."